AmitTchizick/Monte-Carlo-Permutations/README.md

 - Ensure data is properly formatted and organized before running the script for accurate results.

 ### Contact Information:
-For any inquiries or feedback, please contact Amit Chizick at amitchizick@gmail.com.
+For any inquiries or feedback, please contact Amit Tchizick at amitchizick@gmail.com.